 Tesco over-egging its profits by £250m (yes, that’s a quarter of a billion quid) rightly led to statements of shock across the media this week.

-Explanations for its ‘fall from grace’ centre on issues are varied.
-They range from being caught in a sector-wide pincer movement between Aldi and Lidl and Waitrose, to a rise in internet shopping and the sense that shoppers have simply fallen out of love with Britain’s biggest retailer.
+Explanations for its ‘fall from grace’ are varied.
+They range from being caught in a sector-wide pincer movement between Aldi and Lidl and Waitrose, to a rise in internet shopping.
+This feeds sense that shoppers have simply fallen out of love with Britain’s biggest retailer.

 I was struck by the dedication and drive of those connected with the business; everyone bought into the vision.
 We’ve shopped there for years and been devotees of its Clubcard loyalty scheme, which we’ve used to ‘reward’ ourselves with meals at Pizza Express and trips to Longleat.

 They add to the distinct identity of a place, sustain local businesses and keep money spent with traders circulating in the local economy.

 Yes, we still use supermarkets to buy most of our shopping.
 But their grip is loosening on us, and that feels good.
 If you have the chance to visit the markets in Somerset, or anywhere else in England, I hope you check them out.
-You may even see me there with a bag on a Saturday morning.